antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 ## Splitting up the code-paths

-To this code I added a new independent code path for CPU math operations that becomes active on .NET Core App 3.0, and by keeping the original code path running on .NET Standard 2.0.
+To this code I added a new independent code path for CPU math operations that becomes active on .NET Core 3.0, and by keeping the original code path running on .NET Standard 2.0.
 All previous call sites of `SseUtils` methods now called `CpuMathUtils` methods of the same name instead, keeping the API signatures of CPU math operations the same.

-`CpuMathUtils` is a new partial class that contains two definitions for each public API representing CPU math operation, one of which is compiled only on .NET Standard 2.0 while the other, only on .NET Core App 3.0.
+`CpuMathUtils` is a new partial class that contains two definitions for each public API representing CPU math operation, one of which is compiled only on .NET Standard 2.0 while the other, only on .NET Core 3.0.
 This conditional compilation feature creates two independent code paths for `CpuMathUtils` methods.
 Those function definitions compiled on .NET Standard 2.0 call their `SseUtils` counterparts directly, which essentially follow the original native code path.
-On the other hand, the other function definitions compiled on .NET Core App 3.0 switch to one of three implementations of the same CPU math operation, based on availability at runtime:
+On the other hand, the other function definitions compiled on .NET Core 3.0 switch to one of three implementations of the same CPU math operation, based on availability at runtime:
 1. an `AvxIntrinsics` method which implements the operation with loops containing AVX hardware intrinsics,
 2. a `SseIntrinsics` method which implements the operation with loops containing SSE hardware intrinsics, and
 3. a software fallback in case neither AVX nor SSE is supported.